-Lack of awareness and sensitivity of mental health
+Lack of awareness and sensitivity to mental health

-We have to be clear that if a person has a mental illness doesn’t make her/him lunatic!
-The social stigma with a mental disorder is one reason people with mental illness remain silent.
+We have to be clear that if a person has a mental illness doesn’t make her/him a lunatic!
+The social stigma of a mental disorder is one reason people with mental illness remain silent.
 Because of the stigma associated with mental illness, people do not talk about it.